braydonf/nostr-key-change/README.md

 ## Migration Keys

 This is a new field on a users metadata (`kind 0`) event with a key of `migration_keys`.
-Its purpose is to define a set of migration keys that can be used to help migrate to a new key in the future.
+Its purpose is to define a set of migration keys that can be used to help migrate to a successor key in the future.
 The event can assign anywhere from `1` to `n` migration keys.
 A threshold number of keys (`m` of `n`) can be assigned to verify this event.

 The value should be as follows: